-4.13 G-LEG-325 DEPARTMENT FOR INFRASTRUCTURE - THE PRIVATE STREET (NORTHERN IRELAND) ORDER 1980 - DEVELOPMENT AT FENNEL ROAD DEVELOPMENTS AT FENNEL ROAD, ANTRIM AND DERRYCOOLE PARK, NEWTOWNABBEY

-Correspondence has been received from the Department for Infrastructure advising that streets at the above developments have now been adopted by Dfl Roads (copy correspondence enclosed).

-RECOMMENDATION: that the correspondence be noted.
+NO ACTION 4.13 G-LEG-325 DEPARTMENT FOR INFRASTRUCTURE - THE PRIVATE STREET (NORTHERN IRELAND) ORDER 1980 - DEVELOPMENT AT FENNEL ROAD DEVELOPMENTS AT FENNEL ROAD, ANTRIM AND DERRYCOOLE PARK, NEWTOWNABBEY Correspondence had been received from the Department for Infrastructure advising that streets at the above developments had now been adopted by Dfl Roads (copy correspondence circulated).
+Proposed by Councillor Irwin Seconded by Councillor Foster and agreed that the correspondence be noted.